brandoniscool46/CR6SHERR/README.md

 1. FFmpeg (from [cr6sherr-ffmpeg](https://github.com/mariangXzyy/cr6sherr-ffmpeg), downloaded by CR6SHERR; you can also download manually to %localappdata%\mgXzyy\ffmpeg\)
 2. Wget (needed by CR6SHERR to download dependency if it does not exist)

+# Versions
+1. Command Line format (Batch) - lightweight, powerful, makes you a hacker

+2. User-friendly GUI format - for the ones not familiar with the terminal, more easy-to-use (will work on it once i finish the batch format)

 # CR6SHERR